clivinghouse/clivinghouse/README.md

 - 👋 Hi, I’m @clivinghouse
-- 👀 I’m interested in Angular and NodeJs Development
+- 👀 I’m interested in Application Dev.
-- 🌱 I’m currently learning Java Amazon Corretto
+- 🌱 I’m currently looking for a place to grow
-- 💞️ I’m looking to collaborate on Inventory Management Systems
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me clivinghouse@mertandhouse.com

 <!---